Keren R. McGinity

 Phi Beta Kappa, 1989

-Intermarriage; ethnic constructions of femininity and masculinity; American Jewish community; miscegenation discourse, religious conversion as a gendered experience; identity; popular culture and the media; labor and birth in American culture; parenting as practice and parenthood as social construction; the relationship between the culture of consumption and physical culture; comparative immigration; aliyah.
+How children of intermarriage learn; educating Jewish educators about intermarriage; gender and identity; American Jewish communal responses to intermarriage; ethnic constructions of femininity and masculinity; ethnic literature; miscegenation discourse, religious conversion as a gendered experience; comparative religions; popular culture and the media; Jewish parenting as practice and parenthood as social construction; aliyah.

 Professional Experience & Development